Arachni/arachni-debug-rack/README.md

     * [Better errors](https://github.com/charliesome/better_errors/) screen.
     * Arbitrary code.
   * **DEBUG**: The callback would run under the vulnerable state of web application, thus allowing for the issue to be debugged; the triggering of the issue would in essence be the breakpoint.

+## Installation

+TBD

+## Usage

+TBD

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/arachni/arachni-debug-rack.